fhightower-tc/playbook-paradigms-and-constructs/constructs/array_iterator.md

 # Array Iteration

+**Note:** As of recent versions of ThreatConnect, there is an [iterator operator](https://kb.threatconnect.com/customer/portal/articles/2976058) natively in playbooks.
+You should use the iterator operator rather the component described below.

 The components used in this construct are available [here](https://gitlab.com/cezhunter/Iterator_Playbook_Components/).

 Iterating through arrays in playbooks (just like a basic iterator in programming) involves 3 main components: